Wherever you are reading this from - hello, welcome and thank you for dropping by.

-I am a very proud mummy to two beautiful little girls, wife to an amazing and supportive husband (who I have spent over half my life with-wow!) and my biggest passions in life aside from these incredible creatures are yoga, reading and writing.
-I have recently completed my yoga teacher training with Yoga Synergy and I feel extremely grateful to have learnt so much under the expert guidance of the amazing Simon Borg-Olivier and Bianca Machliss.
+I am a very proud mummy to two beautiful little girls, wife to an amazing and supportive husband (who I have spent over half my life with-wow!) and my biggest passions in life aside from these incredible creatures are yoga, writing, researching and reading.
+I have recently completed my Level 2 yoga teacher training with Yoga Synergy and I feel extremely grateful to have learnt so much under the expert guidance of the amazing Simon Borg-Olivier and Bianca Machliss.

-I am happiest when I'm surrounded by a mountain of books, practising my yoga or losing myself in meditation, sipping on my sav blanc (or green tea - depending on my mood!) and scribbling incessantly in my journal.
-The simple pleasures are the best for me:) I call Wollongong and the Far South Coast of NSW home and can honestly say that after travelling to and living in other parts of the world, this is hands down my favourite place to be:)
+I am happiest when I'm surrounded by a mountain of books, a hot cup of tea, practising my yoga or scribbling away in my journal.
+I love the pure innocence and thrill of fresh discoveries during my days, no matter how big or small.
+It could be the discovery of a new track on a regular bushwalk, a new and distinctive scent in the air, a connection or conversation with a sheer stranger or a new word or phrase shared by one of my little girls.
+Wollongong and the Far South Coast of NSW is home to me and I can honestly say that after travelling to and living in other parts of the world, this is hands down my favourite place to be:)

-I write about anything that's going on in my life (such as motherhood, yoga, health, family), or indeed any topic or subject that piques my interest or sparks my curiosity-meter (like most recently my article on Ed Sheeran's social media hiatus).
+I write about anything that's going on in my life (such as motherhood, yoga, health, nature), or indeed any topic or subject that piques my interest or sparks my curiosity-meter (such as my article on Ed Sheeran's social media hiatus that I wrote after reading about it and being so impressed he had taken an entire year off the screen).
 I like to ask questions that no-one else does, to research rigorously and dive deep into my topic, and to use my words in such a way that they invoke a sense of purpose, meaning and resonance with others.

 I'm only slightly embarrassed to admit that due to my respect and admiration for the written word I can become a bit of a 'proof-nazi' of sorts, and there are many occasions when I might be found poring over a newspaper or magazine with my red pen at the ready circling the typos and grammatical errors - just for fun!
 Yes I am unashamedly a professional WORD-GEEK!
 (I have also been a huge bookworm pretty much from the time I could read, and a HUGE advocate of the tangible, dog-eared, paper book variety as opposed to the 'screen' books available on Kindle and the like).